jimz011/homekit-infused/docs/addons/popups.md

 ## Popups

 HKI comes with preconfigured popups by default.
-You can edit where to show the close button and which colors/actions to show in a light popup.
+You can set the popup size and set which colors/actions to show in a light popup.
 There are two different categories and must be defined separately (see last example below).

 The settings on this page MUST be configured in `/hki-user/config/config.yaml`!